diml/RFCs/rfcs/ocamlnat.md

 However, it is difficult to faithfully reproduce the behavior of the toplevel with this method.
-What is more, such a design is tedious and require complex collaboration between the tool and the build system.
+What is more, such a design is tedious and requires complex collaboration between the tool and the build system.

-Going through this amount of complexity for every build tool that want to compile OCaml code on the fly doesn't feel right.
+Going through this amount of complexity for every build tool that wants to compile OCaml code on the fly doesn't feel right.

 ## Using a mixed native/bytecode mode